resharp/phages/README.md

         -	pN/pS

 - MakeGenePlots.py
+    - aggregates the output of CalcDiversiMeasures.py.
+It contains
+        - analysis for one reference genome
+        - analysis for gene families based on multiple ref genomes
-    - aggregation, statistical testing and plotting
+    - statistical testing and plotting
-    - uses matplotlib.pyplot and seaborn
+    - (uses matplotlib.pyplot and seaborn)

+creates figures 2 and 3 of main text
+and supplementary tables [to do]

 # measures calculated across samples
 - CalcCodonMeasures.py